luxi-huang/NotAnyMike.github.io/_posts_h/2020-09-12-Geometric_Parameter_Extraction.md

 *<center>Figure 3: Build initial image(right) and improve image by removing its small objects) </center>*

 #### 2c.
 Improve mask - Remove small objects from binary image
-since the background not only contains pure green color (figure 1 left side graph), it also has some noise colors.
-It cause the initial binary image has many noise objects beside whiskers.
-Base on the area of objects on the image, if the area is small than the threshold, then we would change its color to opposite value.
-The result as shown on figure 3 right site graph
+Since the background does not only contain pure green color (figure 1 left side graph), and it also exists some noise colors, the initial binary image has many noise objects beside whiskers.
+It implements an area filter method to cancel those small objects.
+If the object area is small than the threshold, then we would change its color to its opposite value.
+Therefore, we can improve the mask by removing small objects as shown on the right site image in figure 3.

 #### 2d.
 Improve mask - build blurry image